Do you want to send emails from your Python application?

 When you test the implementation, you should see the file attached to the email message.

-Fortunately, platforms like SendLayer provide API endpoints you can use to send single and bulk emails programmatically.
+Fortunately, transactional email providers like SendLayer supports API endpoints and SDKs you can use to send single and bulk emails programmatically.
 I’ll show you how to set up a program that uses the SendLayer email API to send emails.

 Understanding SendLayer API Parameters